Inter-particle potentials in a scalar QFT with a Higgs-like mediating field: Three Particle State

-Finally, we examine the interparticle potential for arbitrary interparticle distances.
+Finally, we examine the inter-particle potential for arbitrary inter-particle distances.
 There are no analytical solutions available for $V_C$, equation (\ref{EQ:V_C123A}), and the potential is calculated numerically with the help of the GNU Scientific Library.
-For simplicity we've chosen $M = \ds\frac{\mu}{m \alpha_g} = 0$.
 Using the parametrization given by equation (\ref{EQ:V_C123C}), we obtain

-where $r_{ij} = x_{ij} \, m \alpha_g$ are the dimensionless interparticle distances and $x_{ij} = |\x_i - \x_j|$.
-We've chosen to regularize at the point ($r_{12} = 1$, $r_{23} = 1$ and $r_{13} = 1$).
+where $r_{ij} = x_{ij} \, m \alpha_g$ are the dimensionless inter-particle distances and $x_{ij} = |\x_i - \x_j|$.
 Four surface plots of equation (\ref{EQ:V_arbitrary}) for different values of $r_{13}$ are given in Figure \ref{FIG:V_surface}.
-Note how the interparticle potential rises and becomes positive as the interparticle distances increases.
-These plots show that the interparticle potential is absolutely confining, \ie the $V(x_{ij}, \mu = 0)$ surfaces rise to infinity.
+Note how the inter-particle potential rises with increasing separations among particles but does not cross the zero plane.

+We see that the cubic $\cH_{I_2}$ interaction term of the Hamiltonian affects the inter-particle interaction potential $V$ through the additional attractive term $V_C$.
+As a consequence, the energy spectrum for a three particle system will be lowered by the inclusion of the cubic term $\cH_{I_2}$.

-\section{Four particle state}
+\section{Four Particle State}

-We have seen above that the cubic $\cH_{I_2}$ interaction term of the Hamiltonian significantly affects the interparticle interaction and consequently the energy spectrum for a three particle system.
-However, the three particle trial state (\ref{TRIAL_THREE}) does not probe the quartic $\cH_{I_3}$ interaction term of the Hamiltonian.
-Thus, we consider a system of four identical particles and examine how both non-linear terms of the Hamiltonian, $\cH_{I_2}$ and $\cH_{I_3}$, affect the interparticle potential.
+Since the three particle trial state (\ref{TRIAL_THREE}) does not probe the quartic $\cH_{I_3}$ interaction term of the Hamiltonian (\ie $\bra \Psi_3 | H_3 | \Psi_3 \ket = 0$), we consider a system of four identical particles and examine how both non-linear terms of the Hamiltonian, $\cH_{I_2}$ and $\cH_{I_3}$, affect the inter-particle potential.

 The four identical particle trail state analogous to equation (\ref{TRIAL_THREE}) is given by